Camera Obscura and World of Illusions are popular tourist attractions in Edinburgh’s Old Town: designed by Maria Theresa Short in 1835.

-The six floors of the Tower have interactive exhibitions full of puzzles, optical illusions, colours, a mirror maze, a tunnel and holograms.
+The six floors of the Edinburgh Camera Obscura have interactive exhibitions full of puzzles, optical illusions, colours, a mirror maze, a tunnel and holograms.
 All these hands-on exhibitions create a world of magic and fun both for adults and children.

 Great for children

 Although the Camera Obscura is no longer as surprising as it was 124 years ago, it is interesting to see how advanced it was for its time and how it was used to spy on the lives of Edinburgh’s citizens without being seen.

 Bear in mind that if the weather is gloomy and it is raining, the visibility of the Camera Obscura is poor.

 The other hands-on exhibitions are extremely enjoyable, especially for little ones.
 The Tower’s terrace also offers a fantastic view of the Old Town.

 Tuesday to Thursday from 9 am to 8 pm

 Fridays and Sundays from 9 am to 9 pm

 Children (aged 5 – 15): £ 14.95 (US$ 16.20)